 The Township entered into a lease agreement to participate in the Delaware Valley Regional Planning Commission Regional Streetlight Procurement Program for LED street lights.
 This lease is considered a finance purchase, and thus follows the reporting requirements of long-term debt.
 Monthly lease payments of \$2,163 are due through the year 2023 with a final payment of \$4,846 due in the year 2024.
-The capitalized cost of the leased street lights is \$155,154 and accumulated depreciation is \$53,657 at December 31, 2023.
-At December 31, 2023, future lease payments are due as follows:
+The capitalized cost of the leased street lights is \$155,154 and accumulated depreciation is \$93,739 at December 31, 2024.
+This note was paid off in 2024.